Gene Hobbs: Rubicon Foundation

 In 2002, Hobbs joined with divers Brian Armstrong and James Wagner in the formation of the Rubicon Foundation to further diving education, research and conservation efforts.
 The first major project Rubicon started was the Rubicon Research Repository created to aggregate often hard to find literature in the fields of diving and hyperbaric medicine.
 This included scanning creation of metadata for many documents that were not indexed in any database as well as negotiation of copyright permissions with the organizations to make these items available to the public.
 Hobbs received a "Special Achievement Award" from the Undersea and Hyperbaric Medical Society for his creation of the Rubicon Research Repository in June 2005.
 This work has continued and grown in their effort to create greater communication and collaboration between the diving medical community and divers.

 Dr. Simon Mitchell has recognized Hobbs "alongside Dick Clarke as CHTs who have made spectacular contributions to the field".
 As a result of his work with the Rubicon Research Repository, Hobbs was named the 2010 Divers Alert Network/ Rolex Diver of the year.
 This was the 22nd time this award has been presented to someone that has "contributed significantly to dive safety or the DAN mission".
 Later that year, Hobbs began diving a rebreather having completed his training with Gregg Stanton.

 The B-25c Mitchell bomber was ditched on 4 April 1943 and remained 45 m below the surface of Lake Murray (South Carolina) for 60 years.
 The recovery effort was headed by Dr. Robert Seigler and supervised by Gary Larkins of the Air Pirates.
 Hobbs participated in the recovery effort with divers from Association of Underwater Explorers (AUE), the Rubicon Foundation, and Woodville Karst Plain Project in 2005.
 The project was documented by the History Channel and televised on their show Mega Movers.
 The plane is being preserved by the Southern Museum of Flight in Birmingham, Alabama.

 Hobbs teamed up with Keith Gault of the United States Navy Experimental Diving Unit to apply probabilistic models developed by Dr Wayne Gerth to the understanding of problems facing the technical diving population.
 This project is ongoing and included various breathing gases and decompression styles.

 In 2010, Rubicon started Project Pink Tank with a goal to improve the knowledge available to breast cancer survivors about their engagement in scuba diving.
 The methods applied for this project will also influence further diving medical research.

 Personal life

 Hobbs met his wife Becky while working in the Human Simulation and Patient Safety Center and they were married at Anse Chastanet in October 2004.

 In 2009, Hobbs and his wife lost their son Andrew who was born with a congenital diaphragmatic hernia after thirty days.
-Their second son Ryan was born in 2011.
+Their second son was born in 2011.
 They currently reside in Pittsboro, North Carolina.